 Reasons to be cautious:

-Cats, you must have noticed already from the beginning of this article, are drawn to flowers, which is why they tend to nibble on them repeatedly.
+Cats, you must have noticed already, are drawn to flowers, which is why they tend to nibble on them repeatedly.

 Therefore, this newly learned fact of the non-toxic nature of orchids to cats doesn’t prevent your cat from pushing your flowers down.